bpedrazaa/fedex_project/README.md

 After you register the package a notification will pop up in your email, this is a notification that the corporation sends you in order that you can receive information of your package.
 Do not forget to accept this confirmation or we will be unable to inform you.

-**The followig parts are the job of an employee of the company:**
+**The following parts are the job of an employee of the company:**

 ## Calculate the estimated price with the discounts that are available
-To calculate the estimated price of a package within a season that contain a discount it is mandatory that the table have an item with this structure:
+To calculate the estimated price of a package within a season that contain a discount it is mandatory for the table to have an item with this structure:

     {
       "pk": " <season_id> ",